iamkirankumaryadav/SQL/Joins.md

 <h3 name='right'>3.
 RIGHT Join</h3>

 Join all the rows from `right` table and matching rows from the `left` table.

+If there are no matches in the left table, `Null` values are returned for the left table columns.

 ```SQL
 SELECT O.ID, C.Name